 5. Get a Dog.

-We don’t suggest getting a dog solely for social purposes – they’re truly a blessing!
+We don’t suggest getting a dog solely for social purposes – they’re truly a blessing and a lifelong commitment.
 However, it’s a ton of work, so it may not be the best option for those who don’t spend a lot of time at home (you may want to ‘borrow’ a friends’ dog) – but taking a walk with a four-legged friend is a totally fun and a great way to strike up a convo with other dog parents in the area.
+We know a lot of people who have made lifelong friends through their dogs playing — plus, there’s no better excuse to hang out with a new friend than by setting up a pup playdate.

 6. Join a Meetup Group for an interest of yours.